The Crusades were a series of religious wars fought by Christians from Europe to regain control of the Holy Land from the Muslims.

 Eventually, the two settlements of Acre and Gaza were captured by his troops.
 The crucial coastal city of Tyre was able to hold out, however.

-Finally, Saladin turned his forces towards Jerusalem and besieged it.
-Jerusalem finally surrendered to him on the 2nd of October, 1187.
+Finally, Saladin turned his forces towards Jerusalem and besieged it beginning on the 20th of September 1187.

 Rather than massacring the Christian soldiers and citizens in Jerusalem, Saladin gave them amnesty.